Unboxed-Software/solana-course/content/token22-in-the-client.md

 }
 ```

-Now you can run the project again.
+Now you can run `npm run start` again.
 You'll see that not only are the two token mints created, but the relevant associated token accounts are also created and tokens minted to each.

-### 5. Fetch legacy and Token22 tokens
+### 5. Fetch legacy and Token22 tokens with the program ID

-We can now fetch tokens using the owner's public key and the program ID.
+We can now fetch tokens using the wallet's public key and the program ID.
 Create the function `fetchTokenInfo` inside of `fetch-token-info.ts` with the following arguments:
  - `connection` - the connection object to use
- - `keyPair` - the keypair to find associated token accounts for
+ - `wallet` - the wallet which owns the associated token accounts
  - `programId` - the token program to point to
- - `type` - one of Token or Token22, used for console logging purpose
+ - `type` - either `Token` or `Token22`; used for console logging purpose

 ```ts
 import { AccountLayout } from "@solana/spl-token"